WindyDarian/Project3-CUDA-Path-Tracer/README.md

 ### Things I have done

 * Path tracing diffusive and perfect specular materials
 * Original __glfw3__ lib files doesn't support __Visual Studio 2015__.
 I updated __glfw3__ and put the source version into the `external/` folder and configured `CMakeLists.txt` so it becomes compatible with __Visual Studio 2015__ while can also build on other compilers supported.
 Also upgraded CMake __FindCuda__ module to solve linker errors in CUDA 8.
 * Used `thrust::partition` and `thrust::remove_if` to compact the path segment array... but only to find that __the rendering speed after stream compaction is SLOWER__.
 Not yet tested the data in details, but I doubt it is due to the cost of moving `PathSegments` around.
-I plan to build a 0/1 array according to the termination state of the path segment array and scan/compact the 0/1 array to get an index array for forwarding the threads instead.
+I plan to build a 0/1 array according to the termination state of the path segment array and scan/compact the 0/1 array to get an index array for forwarding the threads instead

 ### TODOs